turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 end
 ```

-Inside the class we usually define one or more methods using the `def` keyword:
+Inside the class, we usually define one or more methods using the `def` keyword:

 ```ruby
 class Student